GuenterQuast/picoDAQ/README.md

-Provided here is a data acquisition system as is needed to record, analyze, classify and count the occurrence of wave forms such as provided for example by single-photon counters or typical detectors common in nuclear, particle physics and astro particle physics.
+Provided here is a data acquisition system as is needed to record, analyze, classify and count the occurrence of wave forms such as provided for example by single-photon counters or typical detectors common in quantum mechanical measurements or in nuclear, particle physics and astro particle physics, e.g. photo tubes, Geiger counters, avalanche photo-diodes or modern SiPMs.

-This project is a first prototype towards the goal of acquiring, analyzing and counting the occurrence of typical electrical waveforms resulting from the registered occurrence of an 'event' in a one-channel, single particle detector such as photo tubes, Geiger counters, avalanche photo diodes or SiPMs.

 The random nature of such processes and the need to keep read-out dead times low requires an input buffer and a buffer manager running as a